bananazigzags/nodejs2024Q1-service/README.md

   error: 4,
 };
 ```
 Enabled logs will be written to file as well.
-You can see them locally in logs.md file, or find them in container: if you're using Docker Desktop, click on Show container actions of the app container, then go to Files, find app/dist/logging/logs.md, and click Open file editor to check file contents.
+You can see them locally in ./logs.md file, and you can also see only error logs in ./errorLogs.md or find them in container: if you're using Docker Desktop, click on Show container actions of the app container, then go to Files, find app/logs.md or app/errorLogs.md, and click Open file editor to check file contents.

 ## Available endpoints